Troubleshooting Well Pump Problems: Step-by-Step

 Cost if this is the problem: $0.

 Many systems include a dedicated switch box mounted on the wall near the pressure tank, separate from the main breaker.
-It is easy to accidentally bump it off during other utility work.
+It’s easy to accidentally bump it off during other utility work.

 Confirm the switch is in the ON position.